boboldehampsink/pushnotifications/README.md

 Changelog
 =================
+###0.1.0###
+- First beta, major refactoring
+- Platforms are now per app
+- Better editing capabilities
+- More uniform way of sending a custom payload
+- PushNotifications_PushService::sendNotification now returns a list with addressed devices

+__Warning: you cannot upgrade from 0.0.3, do a fresh install__

 ###0.0.3###
 - Added the ability to register a device anonymously.
 This could function as the endpoint for an app.
 - Added CSRF input support